Parks in Windsor, Ontario: West-End and Downtown parks

-The West End of Windsor has a few small to medium-sized parks, such as the Bruce Avenue Park in the middle of Downtown, Wilson Park, with the Adie Knox-Herman Community Center (built in 1972), which contains a large indoor pool and meeting hall.
+The West End of Windsor has a few small to medium-sized parks, such as the Bruce Avenue Park in the middle of Downtown, Wilson Park, with the Adie Knox-Herman Community Centre (built in 1972), which contains a large indoor pool and meeting hall.
 Another park is the semi-developed South Cameron Woodlot, near a new subdivision in the middle of the West End.
 Kildare Park is located on Kildare Avenue, near the General Motors Transmission Plant, close to the newly re-built Factoria Park, along Factoria Avenue and includes part of a reclaimed abandoned rail line.

 Mitchell Park on Giles Boulevard and Bruce Avenue is relatively large and also sees many residents visiting it.
 Nearby Wigle Park on Church Avenue is well-used, being in a central location (downtown).

 Atkinson Park located on Riverside Dr. West and Bridge Ave. is a 6.2 acre park.
 It contains an outdoor (seasonal) pool, an intermediate size soccer field and a 100 by 150 ft skateboard park.
 Future additions to the park in the fall of 2006 – summer 2007 includes a 1/4 mile (~400 m) walkway, a boundary free play equipment and easier access into Atkinson pool....

 Other parks

 Meadowbrook Park is right across the stream from the Little River Golf Course, and is the largest in the Forest Glade community.

 Other large parks in the city include Realtor Park, A.K.O.
-Park, Milloy Park, Pykes Park and Polonia Park in the Pilette neighbourhood, Cora Greenwood Park, Lakeshore Woods and East Riverside Park in the far east end, and Derwent Park along the Little River (also called "Lauzon Park" on the eastern side of the river), near the Place Concorde center and the Forest Glade community.
+Park, Milloy Park, Pykes Park and Polonia Park in the Pilette neighbourhood, Cora Greenwood Park, Lakeshore Woods and East Riverside Park in the far east end, and Derwent Park along the Little River (also called "Lauzon Park" on the eastern side of the river), near the Place Concorde centre and the Forest Glade community.

 The subdivision of Southwood Lakes has a few medium-sized parks as well.
 The nearest large parks are the Devonwood Conservation Area, Ojibway Park in southwest Windsor, and Oakwood Park, home of the Pulford/South Windsor Arena.
 Nearby, Curry Avenue Park and Central Park provide relaxation for residents in South Windsor.
-Shepherd Park is located on Shepherd Road, next to the Windsor Medical Center, and across the street from the Alphonsus Cemetery, which (if included with the neighbouring cemeteries) is the largest in the city.
+Shepherd Park is located on Shepherd Road, next to the Windsor Medical Centre, and across the street from the Alphonsus Cemetery, which (if included with the neighbouring cemeteries) is the largest in the city.

 In the Devon neighbourhood, the main parks are the Devonwood Conservation Area, Hall Farms Park, Walker Homesite Park, and Seymour Park (on Seymour Drive, and not connected by bike trail to the others).